OlivierSohn/hamazed/BACKLOG.md

 - make a version where we can only move at all times, and not go diagonally.

-- using withAnim requires a bit of thinking, and is not robust because we need to use it for every state action that may result in a changed 'getClientsInfos', 'getViewport' or 'mkWorldInfos'.
+- using withAnim is tricky: we need to use it for every state action that may result in a changed 'getClientsInfos', 'getViewport' or 'mkWorldInfos'.

 We should come up with a better design where the library user doesn't have to care about these aspects.